 For Ontario residents who don’t travel east of Toronto, the municipality of Clarington may be unfamiliar.
-Mention towns such as Newcastle, as well as Bowmanville and recognition, likely follows.
-The new name for the local government came about only in 1994, and the town centre remains in Bowmanville.
-Apart from those two centres, Clarington is largely rural.
+Mention towns such as Newcastle, as well as Bowmanville and recognition, likely follow.
+The new name for the local government came about only in 1994, and the town center remains in Bowmanville.
+Apart from those two centers, Clarington is largely rural.

 How Much Does Car Insurance Cost in Clarington

 The average cost of car insurance in Clarington is $1,223.

 We surveyed the car insurance prices in the city of Clarington for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 Finding the best prices on auto insurance in Clarington requires careful attention to comparison shopping as well as a little patience.
 Ontario’s car insurance market is both competitive and highly regulated.
 Every insurance company has its own way to underwrite policies.
 In the interest of gaining a competitive advantage over other insurers, each company establishes unique formulas to calculate premiums.
 Essentially identical policies may vary in price by hundreds of dollars, based solely on the differences in the way two companies calculate rates.